marcensie/TMPS_LAB_1/README.md

     def convert(self, value):
         return value * 0.3048
 ```
-### LSP:The LengthConversion, VolumeConversion, TemperatureConversion, MassConversion classes can be used as a substitute for the UnitConversion class without affecting the correctness of the program.
+### LSP: The LengthConversion, VolumeConversion, TemperatureConversion, MassConversion classes can be used as a substitute for the UnitConversion class without affecting the correctness of the program.
 ```
 class UnitConversion(ABC):
     @abstractmethod